68ec020/uSD-Turbo/README.md

 ## Build your own

-I ordered PCD from JLCPCB.
+I ordered PCBs from JLCPCB.
 Just use the file jlcpcb/production_files/GERBER-uSD-Turbo.zip

-Uses the HTML-based BOM tool in /bom
+Use the HTML-based BOM tool in /bom

 I bought a microSD card slot on eBay, but I don't have a specific part number.